 In addition, we have checked our results against the first calculation of the one-loop corrections to $A_{LR}$~\cite{Czarnecki:1995fw}.
 In that work, results are presented in a renormalisation scheme with $\alpha$ and $M_Z$ in the on-shell scheme, $s_W$ in the $\overline{\rm MS}$ scheme and $M_W$ in a scheme such that the relation $c_W=M_W/M_Z$ is preserved to all orders in perturbation theory.
 Moreover, the $G_\mu$ scheme was used as input parameter scheme.
+As described e.g. in~\cite{Denner:2019vbn}, in such a scheme the result is expressed in terms of the Fermi constant $G_\mu$ extracted from the muon decay.
 After changing the renormalisation and input parameter scheme used in this work to the ones used in \cite{Czarnecki:1995fw}, we find that both results are in agreement.
 In particular, this requires to adapt the renormalisation scheme in the matching results.

 For the calculation, diagrams were generated with {\tt FeynArts}~\cite{Hahn:2000kx}, while the Dirac algebra was done using {\tt Package-X}~\cite{Patel:2015tea,Patel:2016fam} and {\tt Tracer}~\cite{Jamin:1991dp}.
 The one-loop integration was done by using {\tt Package-X} and {\tt PVReduce}~\cite{Patel:2015tea}.
 In order to check the calculation in the EFT against a calculation in the full SM, we have expanded the scalar integrals appearing in the SM by using the method of regions.
 We have checked the expansion of the scalar integrals numerically, also using {\tt Collier}~\cite{Denner:2016kdg} in combination with {\tt CollierLink}~\cite{Patel:2016fam}.